 In contrast, an outer thigh lift focuses on the outer thighs and, in some cases, the buttocks.
 This procedure aims to lift and tighten the skin around the outer thighs and hips, helping to create a more harmonious and balanced body silhouette.

 During an outer thigh lift, the surgeon typically makes an incision that extends from the groin around the hip.
-Through this incision, they can eliminate excess skin and fat before repositioning and tightening the remaining skin to create a more defined and streamlined outer thigh and hip area.
+Through this incision, excess skin and fat can be eliminated before repositioning and tightening the remaining skin to create a more defined and streamlined outer thigh and hip area.

 An outer thigh lift can dramatically enhance the body’s aesthetics, providing a more proportional and pleasing body contour.
 As with the inner thigh lift, this procedure does leave a scar, but most underwear and swimsuit styles usually hide it.